 - Any additional procedures performed in the office, or on an outpatient basis

-How can I get my insurance to cover/pay more on my claims?
+How can I get my out of network insurance to cover/pay more on my claims?

-Because our physicians are not contracted with your insurance company, the first payment made by your insurance company is usually paid at your out-of-network benefit.
+Because our physicians are not contracted with your particular insurance plan, the first payment made by your insurance company is usually paid at your out-of-network benefit.
 Our office, combined with the diligence of our patients through our appeals process, has been successful in motivating insurance companies to re-process patient claims at a higher reimbursement, which reduces the patient’s out-of-pocket cost.
-Please see our sample appeals process.
-For more information, you may contact our office at firstname.lastname@example.org.
+For more information, you may contact our office at email@example.com.

 Bureau of Medical Economics: